inBeat/inbeat-website/content/top-influencers/tiktok/music/ukraine/_index.md

 ---
-title: Top 10 Music TikTok Influencers In Ukraine In 2023
+title: Top 10 Music TikTok Influencers In Ukraine In 2024
 description: >-
-  Find top music TikTok influencers in Ukraine in 2023.
+  Find top music TikTok influencers in Ukraine in 2024.
 Most popular hashtags: #music #fyp #foryou #rec.
 platform: TikTok
 hits: 22
-text_top: Analyze the top-rated TikTok profiles on inBeat.
+text_top: Discover the top-rated TikTok influencers on inBeat.
-text_bottom: Our database aggregates 22 TikTok influencers like this in Ukraine for you to work with.
+text_bottom: Our platform holds 22 TikTok influencers like this in Ukraine for you to work with.
 profiles:
   - username: "sergaint.archi"
     fullname: >-